Focus on RPM instead of CPM

 We have noticed that publishers’ focus tends to lie on CPM rather than RPM, although RPM is the metric you should be focusing on if you are a publisher and your goal is to maximize your website’s session length and performance.
 In this post, we will break down the difference between RPM and CPM, explain why you should pay more attention to the three different RPM metrics available, and give you hand-on tips on how to improve your RPM metrics.

-Definition of CPM and RPM
+Definition of CPM vs RPM

 CPM